EPFL-RT-Driverless/data_visualization/README.md

 - the xlim and ylim of the plots are updated each time the plotted data changes
 - The `Publisher.terminate()` method is not always properly called when connected to `SIGINT` signal (see [above](#live-dynamic-plots)).
+- In animated modes (dynamic and live dynamic), the regular and prediction curves are erased when the window is resized.
+This is not a problem during the animation since everything will be redrawn anyway, but it is a problem after the last frame.
+Try not to resize the window during the animation.

 # Implementation details (for developers)